lethaltype/MediBrief-A-Health-Intelligence-System/README.md

 ![Splash screen](./screenshots/flash_screen.png)

 ### Step 2 — Creating an account with the email which is already in database
 A new user signs up with name, email, and password.
-If the email already exsits, it flags as you can see, it says, An account with this email alread exsits.
+If the email already exsits, it flags as you can see, it says, An account with this email already exsits.

 ![Sign up](./screenshots/sign_up_authentication.png)